 In a separate interview last year, PSU Head Coach Tim Murphy told us, “The Endless Pool can teach you efficiency, and it can teach you how you create speed.”
 He called it “a tremendous tool [that] helps to create a more enhanced learning environment.”

-Olympic open-water swimmer Alex Meyer trained in the Elite Endless Pool at Harvard University.
+Olympic open-water swimmer Alex Meyer trained in the Elite pool at Harvard University.
 He refined his stroke sufficiently to win gold at the 2010 FINA World Open Water Swimming Championship.